Aakash Repeater Courses

 NCERT Solutions for Class 11: Subject-wise

-This chapter is very vast and interesting, focusing on key questions can help you understand its complexity and classification."
+This chapter is very vast and interesting, focusing on key questions can help you understand its complexity and classification.

 Question 1: The following are the statements about non-chordates:

-A. gill slits perforate pharynx.
+A. gill slits perforate the pharynx.

 B. Notochord is absent.